 Another growing trend in cloud adoption is localization of cloud hosting, which ensures that financial data is stored and processed within specific geographic regions to comply with data laws.
 Many governments now require that financial institutions store customer data domestically to protect user privacy and national security.
 For FinTechs expanding into multiple markets, this means carefully selecting cloud providers with region-specific hosting capabilities to meet regulatory demands.
 In addition to compliance, localized hosting also improves latency, enabling faster transaction processing and a smoother user experience for customers.

 Last but not least, cloud infrastructure in FinTech applications paves the way for a robust environment for integrating ML-based processes.
 Cloud offers virtually unlimited computing power and storage for handling large datasets and resource-intensive operations.
+For financial service companies, this means ML models can be trained and deployed faster to automate and optimize critical fintech processes such as processing payments, detecting fraud in real time, and supporting decision-making for managing investments.
+Just as importantly, cloud elasticity helps scale these workloads up or down based on demand, improving performance while keeping operating costs under control.

 AI/ML as a Catalyst for Personalization, Security, and Efficiency in FinTech